jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 ##### Summary

 * `Discrete SL` chooses the best single learner (in this case, `SL.glmnet` or `lasso`).
-* `SuperLearner` takes a weighted average of the **models** using the coefficients (importance of each individual learner in the overall ensemble).
+* `SuperLearner` takes a weighted average of the **models** using the coefficients (importance of each learner in the overall ensemble).
 Coefficient 0 means that learner is not used at all.
 * `SL.mean_All` (the weighted mean of $Y$) is a benchmark algorithm (ignoring features).